zuiwanting/owinjs/README.md

 * `owin.connect()` consumes a Connect-based application function (one that would normally be passed to the http.CreateServer method) and returns an Owin/JS **AppFunc**.
 * `owin.http()` consumes an Owin/JS **AppFunc** and returns a function (that takes http.requestMessage and http.requestMessage as arguments) and one that can be passed directly to the http.createServer method
-* `app.httpCallback()` consumes an Owin/JS **AppFunc** and returns a function (that takes http.requestMessage and http.requestMessage as arguments) and one that can be passed directly to the http.createServer method
+* `app.buildHttp()` is syntactic sugar to build the pipleine and returns a node.js-ready function (that takes http.requestMessage and http.requestMessage as arguments) and one that can be passed directly to the http.createServer method

 ## Example Usage